 You could also use a spice grinder to grind dried ancho chiles into a powder to use in spice rubs or for making mole, enchilada sauce, and chili.

-Serve it with baked potatoes or stir it into mashed potatoes or basically, anywhere you already use sour cream.
+Serve with baked potatoes, stir into mashed potatoes or simply enjoy with any food you already eat with sour cream.

-They're sometimes incorrectly referred to pasilla pepper (as are poblanos, for that matter) but they're not the same thing.
-Indeed, I've come across recipes that referred to anchos as the fresh version and poblano as the dried.
+- They're sometimes incorrectly referred to as pasilla pepper (as are poblanos, for that matter) but they're not the same thing.

-And if you're talking about the nation that happens to be the longest in the world when measured north to south, which also happens to be one of the world's top wine producers, then you mean Chile.
+- Is it chile or chili?
+When you're talking about the peppers -- anchos, jalapenos and so forth, it's chile.
+When you're talking about the delicious one-pot recipe you make with stewed meat, beans, and spices, that's chili.
+(And if you're talking about the nation that happens to be the longest in the world when measured north to south, and also happens to be one of the world's top wine producers, then you mean Chile.)